The Bonnie & Bill Stubblefield Institute for Civil Political Communications

 Upon the opening of the Institute, Shepherd University President Mary J.C.
 Hendrix said, “How we, as citizens persuade, advocate and converse with one another across competing opinions, is of utmost importance to the future health of our democracy.
 As citizens and voters, we need to address our divisions and learn how to talk to each other again in a civil manner.”

-At all times, the Stubblefield Institute seeks to promote greater public awareness of how authentic, factual civil discourse across partisan divides lead to healthier, more productive debate and understanding.
-In the classroom, the Institute also seeks to train the next generation of political, media and public policy communications professionals who will one day be on the front lines of message development and delivery.
-For the first time, Shepherd will offer undergraduates a degree in political science with a communications concentration.
-This effort will be led by Shepherd University’s world-class faculty from both the political science and communications departments.
+At all times, the Stubblefield Institute seeks to promote greater public awareness of how authentic and factual civil discourse across partisan divides leads to more productive debate and understanding.
+In the classroom, the Institute also seeks to train the next generation of political, media, and public policy communications professionals who will one day be on the front lines of message development and delivery.
+For the first time, Shepherd now offers undergraduates a degree in political science with a communications concentration.
+This effort is led by Shepherd University’s world-class faculty from both the political science and communications departments.

 From left to right: Bonnie Stubblefield, Donna Brazile, President Mary J.C.
 Hendrix, and Bill Stubblefield